theworkingcentre/win7-avoid-viruses/20-downloads.rst

 of these infection mechanisms and how you can protect yourself from them.

-Note that the advice in this section build upon previous sections.
-Using out of date software or using administrator accounts for daily tasks makes it easier for viruses to download themselves onto your computer.
+Note that the advice in this section builds upon previous sections.
+Using out of date software or using administrator accounts for daily tasks makes it easier for bad downloads to infect your computer with viruses.
 Make sure you have implemented the steps in the previous sections first.